 Imagine traditional inbound marketing as throwing a fishing net into the ocean; you catch whatever is in your path, right?

-What are the benefits of account-based marketing?
+What are the benefits of using an account based marketing framework?

 Why are so many B2B companies focusing on this strategy?

-Let's look at a few of the benefits.
+Let's look at a few of the benefits:

-2. ABM is more efficient because you target specific accounts rather than broad key terms.
+ABM is more efficient because you target specific accounts rather than broad key terms.

-4. ABM builds trust with customers by showing prospects you actually understand what they need.
+ABM builds trust with customers by showing prospects you actually understand what they need.

-6. Investing in ABM builds trust in your brand, increases the retention of existing customers, and helps to boost the sales process.
+Investing in ABM builds trust in your brand, increases the retention of existing customers, and helps to boost the sales process.

-Is account-based marketing only for enterprise customers?
+Is account based marketing only for enterprise customers?

-Enterprise accounts often have a longer lifetime value than small businesses, which means they make great targets for ABM.
-However, there are other ways to use ABM techniques with small businesses: If you sell products that are highly customized or require multiple purchases over time, then you may be able to use ABM techniques successfully with smaller clients as well.
+However, there are also ways to use ABM techniques with small businesses.
+For example, if you sell products that are highly customized or require multiple purchases over time, then you may be able to use ABM successfully with smaller clients as well.

 If you're not sure where to start or what ABM tools are available, keep reading.